 Explore the Many Types of Financial Aid Available at PrattMWP

 PrattMWP Grant: Eligibility is based on a student’s remaining financial need after all other financial aid has been awarded.
 This award does not need to be repaid.

-- Federal Pell Grant: A need-based grant awarded by the federal government, and determined based on the information submitted on the student’s FAFSA.
+Federal Pell Grant: A need-based grant awarded by the federal government.
+Eligibility is based on the amount of financial need demonstrated on the student’s FAFSA.
 This award does not need to be repaid.

-- Federal Student Loans: Low interest loans offered by the federal government.
-Students must complete a FAFSA to be considered eligible for a all federal loans.
+Federal Student Loans: Low-interest loans offered by the federal government.
+Students must complete a FAFSA to be considered eligible for all federal loans.
 All students that borrow a federal student loan will be required to complete a Master Promissory Note and Entrance Counseling Session.
 Students will be notified by the Financial Aid Office when these requirements are available.

 - Federal Direct Subsidized Loan: Offered to students based on financial need.
-Interest rates are fixed at 4.529% for loans disbursed on or after July 1, 2019.
+Interest rates are fixed at 4.99% for loans disbursed on or after July 1, 2022.
 Interest does not accrue while the student is in school.
 Repayment begins six months after the student graduates or stops attending.
-Maximum loan amounts are $3,500 for freshmen and $4,500 for sophomores.
+Maximum loan amounts are $3,500 for first-year students and $4,500 for sophomores

 - Federal Direct Unsubsidized Loan: Offered to students regardless of financial need.
-Current fixed interest rate is 4.529% for loans disbursed on or after July 1, 2019.
+Interest rates are fixed at 4.99% for loans disbursed on or after July 1, 2022.
 Interest does accrue while the student is in school.
 Repayment begins six months after the student graduates or stops attending.
-Maximum loan amounts are $5,500 for freshman and $6,500 for sophomores.
+Maximum loan amounts are $5,500 for first-year students and $6,500 for sophomores.
 An additional $4,000 is available to independent students or to dependent students whose parents have been denied the Federal Direct Parent PLUS Loan.

 - Federal Direct Parent PLUS Loan: Offered to the parent of a dependent student, so they may bridge the gap between a student’s financial aid eligibility and their total cost of attendance.
-Interest rates are fixed at 7.079 % for loans disbursed on or after July 1, 2019.
+Interest rates are fixed at 7.54% for loans disbursed on or after July 1, 2022.
 Parents are required to complete a separate loan application, and the application process does require a credit check.
 This loan is not based on financial need and can cover up to the student’s entire cost of attendance.
 Interest does accrue while the student is in school.
 Repayment begins 60 days after the loan has been fully disbursed.
-Parents do have the option to defer repayment while the student remains in school, however they must contact their loan servicer and request a deferment once the loan has entered repayment.
+Parents do have the option to defer repayment while the student remains in school, however, they must contact their loan servicer and request a deferment once the loan has entered repayment.
 Parents should email the Financial Aid Office if interested in this option.